 Contact an Experienced New York Truck Accident Attorney

-Filing a claim for a truck accident that involves poor road conditions can be complicated.
+Filing a truck accident claim involving poor road conditions can be complicated.
 Insurance companies and other drivers may attempt to pin the blame on you.
 You need experienced legal representation to fight for your best interests.
 The skilled and knowledgeable New York truck accident attorneys of Hach & Rose, LLP will work tirelessly to hold the at-fault party or parties accountable for their negligence.
 Call us today at (212) 779-0057 or contact us online for a free consultation to learn more about your legal options.